Gottfried Weber (general)

 Gottfried Ludwig Weber (31 January 1899 – 16 August 1958) was a German general (Generalleutnant) in the Wehrmacht during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves of Nazi Germany.

 Weber surrendered to the Soviet forces in May 1945 in the Courland Pocket.
 Convicted in the Soviet Union as a war criminal, he was held until 1955.
-In 1956 Weber joined the Bundeswehr, reaching the rank of a Generalmajor.
+In 1956 Weber joined the Bundeswehr, reaching the rank of Generalmajor.
 He died on 16 August 1958 in an automobile collision in Villach, Austria.